-There are several things I can think of, such as clean code, DRY methods, integration testing, the technology being used, great design… Still if I had to pick between losing all of those, or just the data and almost my answer would be: “Protect the data”.
+There are several things I can think of, such as clean code, DRY methods, integration testing, the technology being used, great design… Still, if I had to pick between losing all of those, or just the data, almost all of my answers would be: “Protect the data”.

-Application code and design is generated by a limited number of people and we can be (fairly) certain of who they are.
+Application code and design are generated by a limited number of people, and we can be fairly certain of who they are.
 On the other hand, application data is generated by the application’s users.
-The number of application users tends to be much bigger (fingers crossed).
+The number of application users tends to be much larger (fingers crossed).
 Not to mention that data accumulates over time.
-For any successful application – data (if or when lost) can not be recreated.
+For any successful application - data (if or when lost) can not be recreated.

 - You don’t need first class referential constraint support, Rails does it for you

 - Let’s add first class support for cascade delete (so you as the developer can test out your code and enjoy the rest of your day)

 - Let’s add a brand new abstraction on top of the existing SQL, which we’ll use to fetch data